jekylltools/jekyll-tipue-search/README.md

 # Jekyll Tipue Search

-Full text search in Jekyll using Tipue Search.
+Full-text search in Jekyll using Tipue Search.
 No plugin necessary.

 ## Installation

-1. Add the `assets/tipuesearch` folder and all contents to the Jekyll assets folder, usually the `assets` folder.
+1. Add the `assets/tipuesearch` folder and all contents to the Jekyll assets folder, usually this is `assets`.

 2. Add the following to the head template, usually `_includes/head.html`: